Rich Hill: Kansas City Royals

 On May 13, 2025, Hill agreed to a minor league contract with the Kansas City Royals, and was assigned to the club's facility in Surprise, Arizona ahead of an assignment with the Triple-A Omaha Storm Chasers.
 Although the contract gave him the option to become a free agent on June 15 and Hill had not been promoted to the majors by that point, he chose not to opt out of the deal and to remain with the Royals in Omaha.
 On July 22, Hill was called up by the Royals.
 He made his season debut as the starting pitcher against the Cubs that same day, tying Edwin Jackson for the most teams played for in league history, with 14.
 Hill became the 18th pitcher to start a game at age 45 or older and the sixth in the 21st century, joining Jamie Moyer, Roger Clemens, Randy Johnson, Tim Wakefield, and Bartolo Colón.
 In two starts for Kansas City, he logged an 0-2 record and 5.00 ERA with four strikeouts over nine innings of work.
 Hill was designated for assignment by the Royals on July 29.
 He elected free agency after clearing waivers on August 1.

+In a podcast episode released on January 17, 2026, Hill said he would not play in 2026 but explicitly avoided saying he was retiring.

+During the 2026 season, Hill contributed as a studio analyst for NESN.